boazsegev/iodine/README.md

 Girls love flowers, or so my ex used to keep telling me... but I think code is the way to really show that something is hot!

-I mean, look at this short and sweet echo server - it's so elegant I could cry:
+I mean, look at this short and sweet echo server - No HTTP, just use `telnet`... but it's so elegant I could cry:

 ```ruby